ChineduEjiogu1/TKH-WebDev-Notes/Phase1/w11-11-21--11-23/notes.md

 💡3 Things I learned today:
 1. I reviewed phase 1 concepts.
 2. I completed my test
-3. I learned what .hover function is.
+3. I learned what .hover function is and JQuery.

 👁️Two things I would like to know more about:
 1. How to add next button for changing page for different querying results.